Mental Health First Aid Training

 WHAT IT COVERS

-• Common signs and symptoms of substance use.
+- Common signs and symptoms of mental health and substance use challenges.

 WHO SHOULD TAKE IT